Small Region, Big Impact: Highly Anisotropic Lyman-continuum Escape from a Compact Starburst Region with Extreme Physical Properties: Discussion

 There are substantial variations among the properties measured from the leaking region's lensed images (i.e., the scattered distribution of the black data points in Figures 2 and 3).
 The variations in $\beta$ ($-3 \lesssim \beta \lesssim -2.7$), \OIII /\OII\ ($7 \lesssim \OIII /\OII\ \lesssim 15$), and \Lyaesc\ ($0.25 \lesssim$ \Lyaesc\ $\lesssim 0.35$) are larger than measurement uncertainties and are likely related to the details of lensing configuration, including slightly different viewing geometries and different lensing magnifications of the leaking region images.
 Qualitatively, we see trends between the variations in the physical properties and lensing magnification such that highly magnified images (e.g., clumps 10 and 2) tend to show more extreme properties such as bluer UV slope and higher \OIII /\OII\ ionization state.

 This is consistent with the leaking LyC radiation emerging from a narrow, ``pencil-beam'' channel that is, at best, barely resolved.
 In this physical picture, some lensed images provide a cleaner view of the escape channel, while at the same time the more highly magnified images provide a cleaner, better-isolated view of the LyC leaking line of sight than the lower magnification images which are likely more blended with surrounding non-leaking regions.
-A quantitative assessment of these lensing effects requires a careful forward-modeling analysis, which is beyond the scope of this paper.
+A quantitative assessment of these lensing effects requires a careful forward-modelling analysis, which is beyond the scope of this paper.

 The systematic variations found in this study clearly suggest that the structure of LyC leaking region and the associated LyC escape process are highly directional (aniostropic) depending on a specific line of sight.
 This means that we are viewing the galaxy from a very privileged vantage point through pencil-beam channels.
 If we had viewed it from most other angles, we may not see ionizing escape.
+Such anisotropic viewing geometry for LyC escape in the Sunburst Arc is illustrated in Figure \ref{fig7}.
 While the LyC escape fraction along our line of sight is very high $\sim 40 \%$, the galaxy-integrated global escape fraction is likely lower considering the small projected area of the leaking region within the galaxy.
 Combined with such privileged sight-lines, the global escape fraction is on the order of $5 \%$ given that the leaking region accounts for $\sim 17 \%$ of the galaxy's non-ionizing UV continuum light (based on the F555W flux).
 If the ``pencil-beam'' viewing geometry seen in the Sunburst Arc is a common way of escaping in star-forming galaxies, it is likely that field searches are missing substantial populations of LyC leakers for which leaking channels are misaligned with our viewing angle.